PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 #### 2.1.5 MESSAGE FLOW EXPECTATIONS

-- Data Provider MUST expose company certificates in their catalog when using pull mechanism.
+- DPPC MUST expose company certificates in their catalog when using pull mechanism.
-- Data Provider MUST set the correct access policy on the certificate asset to allow consumption by Consumer(s) when using pull mechanism.
+- DPPC MUST set the correct access policy on the certificate offer to allow consumption by Consumer(s) when using pull mechanism.
-- Data Consumer MUST set the correct access policy on the notification policy to allow the exchange of data by provider when using push mechanism.
+- DPCC MUST set the correct access policy on the certificate offer to allow the exchange of data by provider when using push mechanism.
-- Data Consumer MAY send a certificate request via POST /companycertificate which MAY be replied to by the Data Provider.
+- DPCC MAY send a certificate request via POST /companycertificate/request which MUST be replied to by the DPPC according to the endpoint definitions.
-- Data Consumer MAY send a notification of acceptance or rejection via POST /companycertificate/status.
+- DPCC MAY send a notification of acceptance or rejection via POST /companycertificate/feedback.
 Provider MAY process this message to trigger further processing.
-- Business Application Provider MUST implement the feature that allows to send a notification of acceptance or rejection via POST /companycertificate/status.
+- DPCC MAY have a DPCC API to push certificates to.
-- Data Consumer MAY send a notification of reception when the certificate validation has started.
+- Business Application Provider MUST implement all features of the DPPC API.
-- Data Provider MAY send a certificate availability notification when a new certificate has been published in the EDC catalog.
-Data Consumer SHOULD get the new certificate via the pull data exchange mechanism.
+- Business Application Provider MUST implement a push mechanism if the DPCC has an DPCC API.

 ##### 2.1.5.1 PUSH Mechanism